jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 Level: Advanced
 Technologies: JTA, Crash Recovery
 Summary: The `jta-crash-rec` quickstart uses JTA and Byteman to show how to code distributed (XA) transactions in order to preserve ACID properties on server crash.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `jta-crash-rec` quickstart demonstrates how to code distributed or XA (eXtended Architecture) transactions so that the ACID properties are preserved across participating resources after a server crash.
+The `jta-crash-rec` quickstart demonstrates how to code distributed or XA (eXtended Architecture) transactions so that the ACID properties are preserved across participating resources deployed to Red Hat JBoss Enterprise Application Platform after a server crash.
 An XA transaction is one in which multiple resources, such as MDBs and databases, participate within the same transaction.
 It ensures all operations are performed as a single entity of work.
 ACID is a set of 4 properties that guarantee the resources are processed in the following manner:

 * Atomic - if any part of the transaction fails, all resources remain unchanged.
 * Consistent - the state will be consistent across resources after a commit